 Labour productivity measures how many units of output are produced for each unit of labour input and is calculated by dividing output by labour input.

-The preferred measure of labour input is hours worked ("productivity hours"), but sometimes workers or jobs ("productivity jobs") are also used.
+The preferred measure of labour input is hours worked ("productivity hours"), but workers or jobs ("productivity jobs") are sometimes used.

-This release uses the first available information on output and labour input for Quarter 3 (July to Sept) 2022.
-These data may be revised when we release the more detailed Productivity overview in January 2023.
+This release uses the first available information on output and labour input for Quarter 3 (July to Sept) 2023.

 Contact details for this Article